-Phrog, Sea Knight…Whatever you call it, the Trusty Helo that served our armed forces for over 50 years.
+Phrog, Sea Knight…Whatever you call it, this trusty helo served our armed forces for over 50 years.

 The design particulars for the CH-46 are that it was a twin-engine, tandem three-bladed folding rotor design powered by General Electric T-58 turboshaft engines.
 The machine mounted the engines in the tail and utilized a drive shaft to power the forward rotor.
 The engines were coupled in order to ensure that either could power the rotorcraft in an engine-out scenario.
 On the ground the CH-46 sat nose-high making the rear cargo ramp more accessible.
 Famous for their goofy looking grinning faces, and their rugged and capable character, the Phrogs worked hard to earn the respect bestowed upon them.